 This is the most essential of all items in your wardrobe.
 It’s not about trends.
 It’s not about brands.
 What matters the most in how you dress, is your confidence.
 The simplest pair of jeans, tee, and sneakers would look like a million dollars on anyone who wears them with a whole lot of confidence and attitude.

 Sounds cliché, but the most stylish women — and men, for that matter — in the world, are ones who have confidence, and who know they don’t need the $700 sweatshirt or Chanel handbag to make themselves appear cool.
 These folks can step out in a faded grey tee and jeans and still look like the coolest person in the room all because they have confidence.
 It doesn’t matter if those heels are the prettiest Choos — if you can’t walk in them, you won’t be considered stylish.
 Throw on a pair of comfortable sneakers with that mini dress, you’ll look much cooler.
-Look for the clothing styles that work with your figure and fit your lifestyle; whether you’re working in a super conservative office, spending hours brainstorming in creative open-spaces, or jet-setting to tropical destinations, no matter how much you’d like to wear it, leave those unflattering pieces on the rack and look for garments that flatter you.
-By taking these accounts into your mind, you’ll look more fashionable and expressive on your style without being a fashion victim.
+Look for the clothing styles that work with your figure and fit your lifestyle; whether you’re working in a super conservative office, spending hours brainstorming in creative open-spaces, or jet-setting to tropical destinations.
+By taking this into account when picking your clothes, you’ll look more fashionable and expressive on your style without being a fashion victim.

 And with that this list comes to an end.

 I had so much fun compiling this list.
 These are the essentials that make up the skeleton of my wardrobe.
 They connect my prints, accents, colours and textures to create endless outfit combinations.
-When it comes to selecting basics, the best advice I ever received : “ALWAYS value comfort and fit over style!”
+When it comes to selecting basics, the best advice I ever received : “ALWAYS value comfort and fit over style!
+ALWAYS!”
 From there punch up your wardrobe by adding bright colour pops and more prints, and express your classic individuality by adding some clothing with ruffles and fun accessories.
 You’ll benefit from projecting a more contemporary classic look.